-DRAFTING & COMPUTER-AIDED DESIGN 1 TEC101 TEC102 1 credit 9/10/11/12 ILCIUZ П
+DRAFTING & COMPUTER-AIDED DESIGN 1 TEC101 1 orodit 0/40/44/42 TEC102 1 credit 9/10/11/12

 This course covers the basic CAD principles and practices that are used in industry today.
 The goal is to develop critical thinking skills via technical prints and drawing.
 The main tool that is used for this course is SolidWorks, which students will work towards becoming an industry recognized "Certified SolidWorks Mechanical Design Associate".
 Students will create three-dimensional parts, assemblies, and drawings that will be 3D printed to make them into reality.
 Students will also create a brief floor plan using SoftPlan, which will allow the students to do a three-dimensional work through of the house they create.